measuredco/puck/README.md

 ##### Combining with adaptors

-A more advanced pattern is to combine the `resolveProps` method with the adaptors to dynamically fetch data when rendering the component.
+A more advanced pattern is to combine the `resolveData` method with the adaptors to dynamically fetch data when rendering the component.

 ```tsx
 const myAdaptor = {